speedcodersteam/Programming-Questions/4. Buru/README.md

 ♠ ♡ ♣ ♢

 ## Input Format
 The player should be prompted to input a desired playing card.
+First, let the player choose a suit.
+And then ask the player to choose a card.

 ## Constraints
 1. The card pack, should contain all four suits.
 >(Clubs ♣, Diamonds ♢, Hearts ♡ and Spades ♠)
 2. Each suit should contain all thirteen cards.